restify/node-restify/docs/index.md

 ## Content Negotiation

-If you're using `res.send()` restify will automatically select the content-type to respond with, by finding the first registered `formatter` defined.
+If you're using `res.send()` restify will determine the content-type to respond with by:

+1. negotiating the content-type by matching available formatters with the request's `accept` header
+1. otherwise, using `application/json` if the body is an object that is not a Buffer instance
+1. otherwise, using the value of `res.contentType` if present
+1. otherwise, using the value of the `Content-Type` response header if set

 Note in the examples above we've not defined any formatters, so we've been leveraging the fact that restify ships with `application/json`, `text/plain` and `application/octet-stream` formatters.
 You can add additional formatters to restify by passing in a hash of content-type -> parser at server creation time: